uhppoted/uhppoted-lib-python/README.md

 # uhppoted-lib-python

 Python wrapper around the request/response API for the UHPPOTE TCP/IP access controllers.
+As from v0.8.11, the library includes both `sync` and `async` implementations of the API functions.

-A demo CLI illustrating the use of the API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/cli) folder.
+- A demo CLI illustrating the use of the API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/cli) folder.
+- A demo CLI illustrating the use of the `async` API can be found in the [examples/cli](https://github.com/uhppoted/uhppoted-lib-python/tree/main/examples/async) folder.

 ## Installation